openshift/pipelines-tutorial/README.md

 oc new-project pipelines-tutorial
 ```

 Building container images using build tools such as `S2I`, `Buildah`, `Kaniko`, etc require privileged access to the cluster.
-OpenShift default security setting does not allow privileged containers unless specifically configured.
+OpenShift default security settings do not allow privileged containers unless specifically configured.
 Create a service account for running pipelines and enable it to run privileged pods for building images:

 ```
 oc create serviceaccount pipeline